Smoke hoods save lives

 In communities where people lack any access to grid electricity, wood and dung (biomass) is the main source of energy.
 ‘Clean’ fuel to cook food, light for study and power to run tools for earning a living is almost non-existent – and burning wood creates toxic smoke, which kills.

-More than 3 million people worldwide depend on fuel such as wood and coal for cooking and heating.
+More than 3 billion people worldwide depend on fuel such as wood and coal for cooking and heating.
 Burning these fuels creates a dangerous cocktail of pollutants.
-It is the poor who rely on the lowest grades of fuel, and each year nearly 2 million people die from in haling lethal smoke from kitchen stoves and fires.
+It is the poor who rely on the lowest grades of fuel, and each year more than 4 million people die from in haling lethal smoke from kitchen stoves and fires.

 But solutions are available.
 By working with women battling the extreme problem of indoor air pollution in their homes, Practical Action has developed a simple smoke hood, which reduces indoor smoke levels by up to 80%.

 Working with communities in the developing world, Practical Action created a special smoke hood which is simple, cost effective and efficient, and is already helping to save lives.

 The sheet metal smoke hood sits over the fire, drawing smoke straight out through the roof.

 As well as the health benefits of significantly cleaner air, a fire beneath a smoke hood burns more efficiently, so less fuel needs to be collected - typically 40% less - allowing more time for other activities.